Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: 2d and 1d avatars of elliptic stable envelopes and the -matrix

 This section is devoted to taking the 3d $\to$ 2d and 2d $\to$ 1d reduction of elliptic stable envelopes.
-In \S\ref{sec:the K-theory limit}, we take the 3d $\to$ 2d reduction, which produces the K-theoretic stable envelopes and the trigonometric R-matrix for $\mfk{sl}(1|1)$.
-The 2d $\to$ 1d reduction, which produces cohomological stable envelopes and the rational R-matrix, is the subject of \S\ref{sec:the cohomology limit}.
-In the case of cohomological stable envelopes and the rational R-matrix for $\mfk{sl}(1|1)$, we compare our result with that of Rim\'anyi and Rozansky in \cite{RimanyiRozansky202105} and find perfect agreement.
-The discussion in this section is based on \ref{sec:k-theory and cohomology limit} and also the physical description in \cite[\S 2.1]{DedushenkoNekrasov202109}.
+In Section~\ref{sec:the K-theory limit}, we take the 3d $\to$ 2d reduction, which produces the K-theoretic stable envelopes and the trigonometric $R$-matrix for $\mfk{sl}(1|1)$.
+The 2d $\to$ 1d reduction, which produces cohomological stable envelopes and the rational $R$-matrix, is the subject of Section~\ref{sec:the cohomology limit}.
+In the case of cohomological stable envelopes and the rational $R$-matrix for $\mfk{sl}(1|1)$, we compare our result with that of Rim\'anyi and Rozansky in \cite{RimanyiRozansky202105} and find perfect agreement.
+The discussion in this section is based on Section~\ref{sec:k-theory and cohomology limit} and also the physical description in \cite[Section~2.1]{DedushenkoNekrasov202109}.

-\subsection{The K-Theory Limit}
+\subsection{The K-theory limit}

 In this section, we reduce the formulas for elliptic stable envelopes to two dimensions and give a prediction for K-theoretic stable envelopes associated with Lie superalgebra $\mfk{sl}(1|1)$.